dbfr3qs/browser-crypto-secure-store/README.md

 ![Build and Test](https://github.com/dbfr3qs/browser-crypto-secure-store/actions/workflows/build.yml/badge.svg)

-A tiny library with no dependencies that allows you to generate and store [CryptoKeyPairs](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKeyPair) without the private key material ever being exposed directly to the browser.
+A tiny library with no third party dependencies other than browser APIs that allows generating and storing [CryptoKeyPairs](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKeyPair) without the private key material ever being exposed directly to the browser.

-KeyPairs are generated and then stored as objects within IndexedDB with optional TTLs.
-All this does is wrap the integration between the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and IndexedDB to make it easier to store and retrieve non-extractable keys.
-It also provides a ttl option to automatically remove keys after a certain amount of time.
+Key pairs are generated and then stored as objects within IndexedDb with optional TTLs.

+All this library does is wrap the integration between the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and IndexedDb to make it easier to store and retrieve non-extractable key for signing/encryption in the browser.

+It also provides a `ttl` option to automatically remove keys after a certain amount of time.

+Supports ESM, UMD and the browser directly.

 ## Usage